 “These inmates are the Marines of the fire service,” he added.
 “When the hose can’t get stretched any more, or the bulldozer can’t go, or even the helicopter can’t reach, these guys have to hike in and physically put a line around the fire to contain it.”

-This aerial image shows a neighborhood that was destroyed by a wildfire in Santa Rosa, Calif., Oct.
+This aerial image shows a neighborhood that was destroyed by a wildfire in Santa Rosa, Calif., Tuesday, Oct.
 10, 2017.
 Newly homeless residents of California wine country took stock of their shattered lives Tuesday, a day after deadly wildfires destroyed homes and businesses.

 Some inmates told NBC that fighting fires “gives [them] a chance to better ourselves mentally and physically.”
 Others have said the conditions in Conservation Camps are better than those in typical state prisons.